tomasmcm/MittenLink/README.md

 # How is this different?

 This method allows using the signature of a transfer transaction (EIP-1559 type 2) to prove ownership of a wallet.
-By sending the RLP hash and v, r, s signature values to the contract we can ensure that the transaction data is correct (if any of the values is tampered the resulting public address will be different from the one provided).
+By sending the serialised transaction hash and v, r, s signature values to the contract we can ensure that the transaction data is correct (if any of the values is tampered the resulting public address will be different from the one provided).

 # Ideas for improvements